goodnessemmanuel/markdown-portfolio/_includes/04-lists.md

-This is an emoji :heart:
-This ordered list include:
-1. john
-2. doe
-3. thomas
-  i. james
-  ii. petter

-This is unordered list include:
+This is a markdown unordered list:
 - cassava
 - grapes
 - orange